Rochedale South, Queensland: Education

-Springwood Road State School is a government primary (Prep-6) school for boys and girls at 94-120 Springwood Road (27.6081°S 153.1292°E).
+Springwood Road State School is a government primary (Prep–6) school for boys and girls at 94-120 Springwood Road (27.6081°S 153.1292°E).
 In 2017, the school had an enrolment of 586 students with 46 teachers (39 full-time equivalent) and 30 non-teaching staff (20 full-time equivalent).
 It includes a special education program.

-Rochedale South State School is a government primary (Prep-6) school for boys and girls at Wendron Street (27.5906°S 153.1298°E).
+Rochedale South State School is a government primary (Prep–6) school for boys and girls at Wendron Street (27.5906°S 153.1298°E).
 In 2017, the school had an enrolment of 463 students with 37 teachers (31 full-time equivalent) and 24 non-teaching staff (15 full-time equivalent).
 It includes a special education program.

 There are no secondary schools in Rochedale South.
-The nearest secondary schools are Rochedale State High School in Rochedale to the 1 km north and Springwood State High School in Springwood on the southern boundary.
+The nearest government secondary schools are Rochedale State High School and Redeemer Lutheran College (a non-state school) in Rochedale, approximately 1 km north, and Springwood State High School in Springwood, on the southern boundary.